Why Silver Clef Music Sometimes Includes Three Kinds of Scores

 For example, all 3 Bb Clarinets are entered on one line; 1st and 2nd Alto Saxes are on one line; 3 trumpets on one line, 4 horns on one line, 3 trombones on one line.
 The treble clef baritone part is omitted, since it duplicates the bass clef part.
 The string bass part is omitted, and annotated on the tuba part when it does and does not double the tuba.
 The contrabass clarinet part is omitted, and the piccolo is annotated on the flute part.

-The result for CENTURIONS! (the example being used here) is a thirteen-staff score that is easy to see, and includes all the parts in the full score.
+The result for CENTURIONS! (the illustration above) is a thirteen-staff score that is easy to see, and includes all the parts in the full score.

-This is the best compromise we have found to date between the tiny print of a full score and the omitted elements of a condensed score.
+This is the best compromise we have found so far, between the tiny print of a full score and the omitted elements of a condensed score.

 How To Use Each Type of Score